-If any member of staff has concerns about a child (as opposed to a child being in immediate danger)
+If a member of staff has concerns about a child

-- 1. The member of staff will report their concerns to the Designated Safeguarding Lead/Headteacher. - 2.
-The Designated Safeguarding Lead will decide whether the concerns should be referred to Multi-Agency Safeguarding Hub (MASH).
-If there are grounds for actual or suspected significant harm then a referral will be made to the MASH via telephone in the first instance.
-If the Designated Safeguarding Lead is unsure about whether a referral is required they should contact the MASH for advice. - 3.
-If it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - 4.
-The member of staff will make an accurate and detailed recording (which may be used in any subsequent court proceedings) as soon as possible and on the same day.
+- The member of staff will report their concerns to the Designated Safeguarding Lead or in their absence, the Deputy Safeguarding Lead. - The Designated Safeguarding Lead will decide whether the concerns should be referred to the Multi-Agency Safeguarding Hub (MASH).
+If there are grounds for actual or suspected significant harm, then a referral will be made to the MASH via telephone in the first instance.
+If the Designated Safeguarding Lead is unsure about whether a referral is required they should contact the MASH for advice. - If it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - The member of staff will make an accurate and detailed recording (which may be used in any subsequent court proceedings) as soon as possible and on the same day.
 The signed and dated recording must be a clear, precise, factual account of the observations.
-Do not add comments or opinion although observations about a child's demeanour or emotional state may be recorded. - 5.
-The MASH will require a follow up of any phone call in writing from the referrer.
-The Designated Safeguarding Lead will ensure that any written referrals are made using the request for Support form available by clicking HERE and can also be found on the LSCB website by clicking HERE. - 6.
-Particular attention will be paid to the attendance and development of any child who the school has concerns, or who has been or is subject of a Child Protection Plan.
+Do not add comments or opinion although observations about a child's demeanour or emotional state may be recorded. - The MASH will require a follow up of any phone call in writing from the referrer.
+The Designated Safeguarding Lead will ensure that any written referrals are made using the Request for Support form available here and can also be found on the LSCB website. - The school's child protection records must reflect who was spoken to at MASH, the time and date of that contact.
+The school's child protection records must also clearly record any advice given and what steps the school have taken. - Particular attention will be paid to the attendance and development of any child for whom the school has concerns, or who has been or is the subject of a Child Protection Plan.